Dean, BTFRI; President and CEO, The University of Iowa Center for Advancement

 Executive Director of Development and Alumni Relations, University of Cambridge

 Alison joined the University of Cambridge in 2013 as Executive Director, Development and Alumni Relations.
-She is responsible for carrying forward the University’s philanthropic agenda, which includes leading the £2billion fundraising campaign for the University and Colleges of Cambridge and expanding and enhancing the Alumni and Supporter relations program.
+She is responsible for carrying forward the University’s philanthropic agenda, which includes leading the £2billion fundraising Campaign for the University and Colleges of Cambridge and expanding and enhancing the Alumni and Supporter relations programme.
+In 2019, Alison led the team and secured the largest single gift to a UK organisation by a UK national, a £100m gift from the Claudia and David Harding Foundation.

-Alison has worked in education development for 30 years and previously held senior roles in the USA.
-Alison led a $3B campaign for the University of Virginia where she was Associate Vice President for Development.
-Prior to this she completed a $25M six-year campaign, two years ahead of schedule as Director of Development for the Brady Urological Institute at Johns Hopkins University, where she oversaw an increase in giving from $1M to $11M.
+Alison has worked in education development for 30 years and previously has held senior roles in the USA.
+Alison led a $3bn campaign for the University of Virginia where she was Associate Vice-President for Development.
+Prior to this she completed a $25m six-year campaign two years ahead of schedule as Director of Development for the Brady Urological Institute at Johns Hopkins University, where she oversaw an increase in giving from $1m to $11m annually.

 Vice President Emeritus for Development, University of Michigan